 Many organizations use mobile testing tools like JMeter.
-Here, we use Appsiera as an industry example to tick all the boxes related to app testing.
+Here, we use Appsierra as an industry example to tick all the boxes related to app testing.

 Load testing can be considered as non-functional testing.
 It is a style of software system testing to grasp or know the app’s response under a particular load.
 The testing is also done to absorb the app’s behaviour under normal and extreme conditions.